-Note: The small, dummy, Type 21h partition that is created on the USB drive if you ticked the 'Boot as HDD' in RMPrepUSB or used the automated E2B creation script, is only used to ensure that a BIOS boots from the USB as a hard disk rather than boot as a SuperFloppy\ZIP drive.
-If you create a larger 2nd partition, you do not need to keep this small Type 21h partition.
+If you create a larger 2nd partition, you do should delete this small Type 21h partition first.
 The E2B USB drive must only have a maximum of two Primary partition entries in the MBR Partition table (use RMPrepUSB - Drive Info - 0 to view the MBR partition table entries - only two should be used).
 You can either have two primary partitions, or one primary partition + any number of Logical partitions.

-If you are using E2B from a USB harddisk that has two Primary partitions, place some payload files (e.g. ISO files, .VHD files, etc.) in the \_ISO\AUTO folder on the 2nd partition of the USB hard disk and copy the PTN2_AUTO.mnu file (in the \_ISO\docs\Sample mnu files\E2B Menus folder) to the \_ISO\MAINMENU folder of your E2B drive (or to any other 'normal' menu folder).
+If you are using E2B from a USB hard disk that has two Primary partitions, place some payload files (e.g. ISO files, .VHD files, etc.) in the \_ISO\AUTO folder on the 2nd partition of the USB hard disk and copy the PTN2_AUTO.mnu file (in the \_ISO\docs\Sample mnu files\E2B Menus folder) to the \_ISO\MAINMENU folder of your E2B drive (or to any other 'normal' menu folder).

 \_ISO\docs\Sample mnu Files\E2B Menus

 Any .mnu file used (e.g. (hd0,1)\_ISO\ANTIVIRUS\MNU\Ubuntu.mnu) may need to be changed\tweaked if moved to a different partition.
 Any paths to files that begin with / may need to be changed to a full path (e.g. you may need to use set PER=(hd0,1)/ubuntu-rw instead of set PER=/ubuntu-rw).